dkvz/new-blog-poc/README.md

 # TODO
 - [x] Add the full size svg in noscript tags.
 - [ ] With the gray gradient background, the transparency on the main sections of the home page is sort of useless (see `content-card--transp`).
-- [ ] Re-add the reveal animations for cards?
+- [x] Re-add the reveal animations for cards?
-- [ ] Re-add the page transition animation
+- [ ] Re-add the page transition animation (styles are already there)
 - [ ] Socials should be in the menu.
 - [ ] My typography is usually bad, especially on large screens.
 - [x] Reconcile menu code in article.html.